 Sue Lowell Gallion writes for children because she is passionate about children, reading, and any combination of the two.
 Sue’s debut picture book, Pug Meets Pig, illustrated by Joyce Wan (Beach Lane Books/Simon & Schuster) released on Sept.
 27, 2016, with a starred review from Publishers Weekly.
 Pug Meets Pig is now in its second printing.

-Another Pug and Pig adventure, Pug & Pig Trick-or-Treat, also illustrated by Joyce Wan, releases July 25, 2017, with starred reviews from both Publishers Weekly and Kirkus.
+Another Pug and Pig adventure, Pug & Pig Trick-or-Treat, also illustrated by Joyce Wan, released July 25, 2017, with starred reviews from both Publishers Weekly and Kirkus.

 In 2013, Sue received the Most Promising Picture Book Manuscript award from SCBWI (Society of Children’s Book Writers and Illustrators).
 Sue’s stories, poems, and activity rhymes have been published in children’s magazines including Highlights and High Five.